 Harry Bolus (1834-1911)

-Harry Bolus authentication from $175.
-Harry Bolus appraisal from $25.
-Harry Bolus certificates of authenticity (COA).
-Harry Bolus analysis, research, scientific tests, full authentications.
+We perform Harry Bolus art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Harry Bolus or we will sell it for you.

 Harry Bolus was a South African botanist, botanical artist, businessman and philanthropist.
 He advanced botany in South Africa by establishing bursaries, founding the Bolus Herbarium and bequeathing his library and a large part of his fortune to the South African College (now the University of Cape Town).
 Active in scientific circles, he was a Fellow of the Linnean Society, member and president of the South African Philosophical Society (later the Royal Society of SA), awarded the SA Medal and Grant by the SA Association for the Advancement of Science and an honorary DSc. from the University of the Cape of Good Hope.
 Volume 121 of Curtis’ Botanical Magazine was dedicated to him.
 He is commemorated in five genera: Bolusia Benth., Bolusafra Kuntze, Neobolusia Schltr., Bolusanthus Harms and Bolusiella Schltr., as well as numerous specific names.